alaudet/hcsr04sensor/README.md

 Calculate distance and depth measurements with an HCSR04 Ultrasonic Sound Sensor and a Raspberry Pi.
 Instructions assume that you are using Raspbian Linux.

+This module also works with the JSN-SR04T waterproof sound sensor.

 Python2 Install
 ===============